NetEase/pomelo-protocol/README.md

 #pomelo-protocol
 pomelo-protocol is simple tool to encode request to fixed format string.

-until current socket.io  version (0.9.6), it can only support transport string message to socket.io server.
-And if you emmit message from fronted server to other many backed server,the message should be encode(decode) many times.if it occurs in very common situation and frequently, the cpu cost will be in a hight rate. we need simple send message with string and no need extra encode(decode) cost in connect server.
+Until current socket.io  version (0.9.6), it can only support transport string message to socket.io server.
+And if you emit message from fronted server to other many backed server,the message should be encode(decode) many times.if it occurs in very common situation and frequently, the CPU cost will be in a hight rate.
+We need simple send message with string and no need extra encode(decode) cost in connect server.

-pomelo-protocol encode the message for the params (id,route,body), after call encode function.it should return the following format message;
+pomelo-protocol encode the message for the param (id,route,body), after call encode function.it should return the following format message;

 -------------------------------------------------
 | 4 bytes | 1 byte(route length) | route | body |
 -------------------------------------------------

-as the same, if it's decode function is called with the aboved format message,it should return the message object with id,route,body field.
+As the same, if it's decode function is called with the above format message,it should return the message object with id,route,body field.